-Gen eral Location Map Sheet Photo of Location Comments Recommendations Project Leaders Meeting comments and workbook notes High Road is Canada iway to Victoria d riding along mainus Road 1 50 Shoulder bikeway allows pedestrian and cycle access along both sides of the road.
+Map Sheet Photo of Location Comments Recommendations Project Leaders Meeting comments and workbook notes Trans Canada Highway to Victoria Road riding along Chemainus Road 1 Shoulder bikeway allows pedestrian and cycle access along both sides of the road.
 Indications of existing use.
 Redevelop paved shoulder to accommodate cyclists on a Shoulder Bikeway along both sides of the road.
 Coordinate with local businesses to investigate opportunities for trailside improvements such as parking, accommodations, and related services.
-It is anticipated that the further development of the TCT will require the establishment of an Implementation Committee with representation from the CVRD, the City of Duncan, and North Cowichan.
-It is anticipated that the TCT can provide some lead in the development of functional designs for roadside improvements.
-Local business and/or CVRD can investigate related business opp. · · oria Road to pman Road 1 Victoria Road provides an opportunity to develop part of the trail route in location with less traffic and slower travel speeds Redevelop paved shoulder to accommodate cyclists on a Shoulder Bikeway.
+Victoria Road to Chapman Road 1 Victoria Road provides an opportunity to develop part of the trail route in location with less traffic and slower travel speeds Redevelop paved shoulder to accommodate cyclists on a Shoulder Bikeway.
 TCT can provide some lead in the development of functional designs for roadside improvements.
-Road ew Park to River d, along mainus Road.
+Askew Park to River Road, along Chemainus Road.
 1 Through Chemainus users of the TCT will likely look for opportunities to stop, shop, rest, etc. TCT standard should be upgraded to allow safe road crossing, rest areas, route maps, signage, etc. Investigate opportunities to develop a bike lane with a higher degree of visibility and separation of vehicle traffic.
 The TCT local implementation committee described above will coordinate on functional design with MoTH and LUCO.
 Close coordination with local businesses.
-Rive Road r Road to Crozier d 1 TCT will follow along Chemainus Road.
+River Road to Crozier Road 1 TCT will follow along Chemainus Road.
 Redevelop paved shoulder to accommodate cyclists on a Shoulder Bikeway.
 The TCT local implementation committee described above will coordinate on functional design with MoTH and LUCO.
-Close coordination with local businesses. zier Road to croft Road 1 Through this section, Chemainus Road and the E&N rail line follow separate, parallel alignments.
+Close coordination with local businesses.
+Crozier Road to Ashcroft Road 1 Through this section, Chemainus Road and the E&N rail line follow separate, parallel alignments.
 Some opportunities may exist as development occurs to create a separate bike path in conjunction with road upgrading. path alignment options between Chemainus The TCT local implementation committee described above will coordinate on functional design with MoTH and LUCO.
-Close coordination with local businesses. croft Road to mainus River ge 1 Redevelop paved shoulder to accommodate cyclists on a Shoulder Bikeway.
+Close coordination with local businesses.
+Ashcroft Road to Chemainus River Bridge 1 Redevelop paved shoulder to accommodate cyclists on a Shoulder Bikeway.